-It is the policy of St. Lawrence University that all our employees and students should be able to enjoy a work and educational environment free from all forms of discrimination and discriminatory harassment, including sexual harassment.
+As part of it nondiscrimination policy, it is the policy of St. Lawrence University that all our employees and students should be able to enjoy a work and educational environment free from all forms of discrimination and discriminatory harassment, including sexual harassment.
 St. Lawrence University provides for the development of a climate of tolerance and pluralism and prohibits expressive behavior which is demeaning, intimidating or hostile, communicated verbally, physically or with other communication device, including telephonic or electronic means.
-It is expressly against University policy for any employee or student to engage in discriminatory harassment which is defined as any demeaning, intimidating or hostile verbal, physical or symbolic behavior that is based on race, religion, ethnicity, age, gender, national origin, marital or veteran’s status, disability or sexual orientation, or any other category protected by law or regulation, and has the effect of interfering with a reasonable person's academic or work performance or of creating, as experienced by a reasonable person, an intimidating or hostile situation or environment.
-Such behaviors include, but are not limited to, the use of slurs, epithets, gestures, demeaning jokes or derogatory stereotypes.
+It is expressly against University policy for any employee or student to engage in discriminatory harassment.

-No forms of discriminatory harassment of students or employees will be tolerated.
-Any employee or student will be subject to disciplinary action for violation of this policy, up to and including termination or expulsion.
+Students and employees are encouraged to report instances of discrimination, discriminatory harassment, domestic violence, dating/relationship violence or stalking to appropriate University officials, as described below.
+Any employee or student is subject to disciplinary action for violation of this policy, up to and including termination or expulsion.
 Discrimination and harassment may be found to be illegal under both state and federal law.
 In some cases, it may be susceptible to prosecution under criminal sexual law.

 This policy is not intended to proscribe, and should not limit free discussion of, the merits of any issue relating to ethnic, racial, religious or other multicultural difference or open inquiry into any material or issue relevant to the academic content of a course.